-- Conversions: Facebook will deliver your ad to people who are most likely to complete the designated action you’ve chosen (such as purchase from your site).
+- Conversions: Facebook will deliver your ad to people who are most likely to complete the designated action you’ve chosen (such as a purchase from your site).
 They evaluate this based on past user history, and you’re paying for impressions (CPM).

 - Impressions: Facebook will deliver your ad to as many people as possible, getting as many views on your ad that they can.
 You’re paying for impressions (CPM).

 - Clicks on your ad/to your site: Facebook will deliver your ad to the people who are most likely to click to your site.
-You’re paying for cost per click, or CPC.
+You’re paying for cost per click or CPC.

 - Daily Unique Reach: Facebook focuses on delivering your ads to people up to once a day, affecting frequently.
 You’re paying for impressions (CPM).